 During the year ended December 31, 2022, we incurred a net loss of \$5.2 million and used cash in operations of \$3.6 million and had a shareholders' deficit of \$35.8 million as of December 31, 2022.
-As reflected in the accompanying condensed financial statements, during the six months ended June 30, 2023, we incurred a net loss of \$16.2 million and used cash in operations of \$10.0 million.
+As reflected in the accompanying condensed financial statements, during the nine months ended September 30, 2023, we incurred a net loss of \$21.5 million and used cash in operations of \$13.4 million.

-During the six months ended June 30, 2023, we closed our IPO and two Private Placements (see Note 9) and received \$34.3 million of net proceeds from the offerings.
-At June 30, 2023, we had cash on hand in the amount of \$27.2 million.
-We also received commitments through the Private Placements in which we will receive an additional \$27.5 million subsequent to June 2023, but before the end of 2023.
-Due to the funds received through these offerings, and the conversion of preferred stock and convertible notes payable upon the closing of the IPO, we had a shareholders' equity of \$22.3 million at June 30, 2023.
-We now expect our cash on hand at June 30, 2023, together with the \$27.5 million of future commitments from the Private Placements, will last for at least the next 12 months.
+During the nine months ended September 30, 2023, we closed our IPO and two Private Placements (see Note 9) and received \$37.8 million of net proceeds from the offerings.
+At September 30, 2023, we had cash and cash equivalents on hand in the amount of \$29.9 million.
+We also received commitments through the Private Placements for the funding of an additional \$24.0 million due by November 15, 2023.
+Due to the funds received through these offerings, and the conversion of preferred stock and convertible notes payable upon the closing of the IPO, we had a shareholders' equity of \$24.0 million at September 30, 2023.
+In November 2023, we agreed to extend the funding deadline for \$2.0 million of the remaining committed investment amounts to March 31, 2024.
+The investor who was obligated to fund \$22.0 million of the remaining committed investment amounts has not made such payments and has indicated that he does not intend to comply with his investment commitments through the Private Placements.
+We are currently evaluating our potential remedies with respect to this investor's non-compliance with his contractual obligations to us.
+We expect our existing cash and cash equivalents will last for at least the next 12 months.

-The ability to continue as a going concern is dependent on our attaining and maintaining profitable operations in the future and raising additional capital to meet our obligations and repay our liabilities arising from normal business operations when they come due.
+Our ability to continue as a going concern is dependent on our attaining and maintaining profitable operations in the future and raising additional capital to meet our obligations and repay our liabilities arising from normal business operations when they come due.
 Since inception, we have funded our operations primarily through equity and debt financings, and licensing income, and we expect to continue to rely on these sources of capital in the future.